writetohoney/ai-in-public-sector/assignments/final-project.md

 [`../resources/adaptive-capacity-diagnostic.md`](../resources/adaptive-capacity-diagnostic.md).

 > Do not disclose confidential, personal, procurement-sensitive, or security-sensitive information.
-> Assess using material you could defend sharing, and be careful about naming individuals.
-The
+> Assess using material you could defend sharing, and be careful about naming individuals — the
 > diagnostic assesses institutional capacity, not people's performance.
 Students who would rather not
 > assess a current employer may use an assigned documented case, with no penalty and no explanation required.